Jewels of Elizabeth II: Greville Festoon Necklace

 Cartier had the piece designed as a 2-row necklace in 1929 but three more strands were added in 1938 at the owner's request.
 The piece was frequently worn by Queen Elizabeth The Queen Mother throughout her life.
 It was worn by the Duchess of Cornwall for the first time during the Commonwealth Heads of Government Meeting in 2007.

 Nizam of Hyderabad Necklace

 A diamond necklace made by Cartier in the 1930s.
-It was a wedding gift to Elizabeth on her wedding to Prince Philip from the last Nizam of Hyderabad, Mir Osman Ali Khan, in 1947.
+It was a gift to Elizabeth on her wedding to Prince Philip from the last Nizam of Hyderabad, Mir Osman Ali Khan, in 1947.
 The Nizam's entire gift set for the future Queen of the United Kingdom included a diamond tiara and matching necklace, whose design was based on English roses.
 The tiara has three floral brooches that can be detached and used separately.
-The Duchess of Cambridge has also worn the necklace.
+Catherine, Princess of Wales has also worn the necklace.